Buggie18/Fake-reviews-detection-/README.md

 ## Description

- Description: To address the issue of fake reviews and uphold the integrity of the online marketplace, a comprehensive solution leveraging Machine Learning Algorithms is proposed.
-The preprocessed and vectorized dataset, consisting of 20k fake and 20k real reviews, has been utilized to train a classification model using algorithms like SVM or Random Forest [OR = Original reviews: presumably human created and authentic; CG = Computer-generated fake reviews].
+To address the issue of fake reviews and uphold the integrity of the online marketplace, a comprehensive solution leveraging Machine Learning Algorithms is proposed.
+The preprocessed and vectorized dataset, consisting of 20k fake and 20k real reviews, has been utilized to train a classification model using algorithms like SVM.
 This model has undergone  thorough cross-validation, hyperparameter tuning, and ensemble techniques to ensure robustness and accuracy.
 The vision is to  deploy the refined model on a website as well as android application.
 This would allow users to verify review authenticity in real-time.
 Continuous monitoring, updates, and user feedback integration will be implemented across all platforms, providing a holistic solution to empower users in making well-informed decisions based on genuine feedback.

 ## Python Libraries and Packages Used